 Our lunch requirements:

-This can be a sandwich (pbj is only allowed on Friday), roll up, or some other main meal type food.
+- This can be a sandwich (pbj is only allowed on Friday), roll up, or some other main meal type food.
 My kids have taken soup, chili, and other leftovers.
 We love these small thermos containers for taking hot food.
 That is the only time we do any lunch making in the morning.
+The only requirement about their main meal is it must contain some type of protein.

 Some school lunch questions answered